MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/terminalemulation.md

 ![Screenshot of the Open terminal session action.](media/terminalemulation/open-terminal-session-action.png)

-If you've installed another provider, select **HLLAPI** that theoretically works with any terminal emulation provider.
+If you've installed another provider, select **HLLAPI** that works with most terminal emulation providers.

 Depending on the provider you're using, select the appropriate HLLAPI DLL file located in its installation folder.
 In the following list, you can see the HLLAPI DLL file names of some popular terminal emulation providers: